 For all of these reasons, HOME WORKS! identified Patrick Henry Downtown Academy as a potential partner for a comprehensive experimental program to provide every Patrick Henry student, family, and teacher with the tools, resources, and skills to thrive during and after the pandemic.
 The superintendent and principal agreed to partner with us, and fundraising ensured that we would have the resources we needed.
-We recruited volunteers, dedicated two staff members from our team, and reached out to community partners and stakeholders including the local utility company, nonprofit organizations, and university academics who agreed to write a case study about the project.
+We recruited volunteers, dedicated two staff members from our team, and reached out to community partners and stakeholders including the local utility company, nonprofit organizations, and university academics who agreed to write a workbook and case study about the project.

 Getting Patrick Henry Connected has been a Big Hairy Audacious Goal, or BHAG—a long-term goal that can change the very nature of an organization’s existence.
 A BHAG is nearly impossible to achieve without consistently working outside of a comfort zone and displaying commitment, confidence and even a bit of arrogance.
 BHAGs are exciting, tangible, and something everyone just “gets” without any further explanation.
 The driving element of a BHAG is willingness to completely change your mindset and commit to doing something differently from the way it has been done.